niCodeLine/recordatorioSQL/README.md

 ## Usage

 This is one of my most used functions of my virtual assistant.
-It runs in a Raspberry Pi, that is not powerfull enough to run Artificial Intelligence models; and Natural Language in Spanish do not work as very well, so I've tryed to make it the most naturallanguajed as possible.
+It runs in a Raspberry Pi, that is not powerfull enough to run Artificial Intelligence models; and Natural Language in Spanish do not work as very well, so I've tryed to make it the most naturallanguaged as possible.
+It keeps the reminders and everyday it checks if there's something scheduled.
+Then it sends it to the user (just me for now), few times during the day until posted as completed or deleted.
+It also checks for reminders the night before, and one week before.
+So it would tell you "_reminder in one week: Cecilia’s Birthday_".

 So you first ask for something by calling:
 ```python
 import recordat